 Does Wealthsimple provide any other service?

-Interestingly Wealthsimple customers are able to talk to an adviser should you want to.
-This could be to ask questions about setting up an account or requesting full blown investment advice, the latter Wealthsimple can provide at an additional cost via its qualified investment advisers.
-This is a hugely underplayed part of the service and I think Wealthsimple should make more mention of it in its marketing as other robo-advisors don't offer this.
+Interestingly Wealthsimple customers are able to talk to an adviser should they want to.
+This could be to ask questions about setting up an account or requesting full-blown investment advice, the latter Wealthsimple provides for free if you invest over £500k.
+This is a hugely underplayed part of the service and I think Wealthsimple should make more mention of it in its marketing as most other robo-advisors don't offer this.
 A lot of UK consumers are interested in investing online and many would welcome the flexibility and comfort of knowing that there is a human at the other end of a phone

 What protection is there from Wealthsimple going bust?